-- Monkeypox is a viral infection that occurs in Central and West Africa, which is acquired through direct contact with fluids and secretions from infected persons or animals or through consumption of inadequately cooked contaminated meat from infected animals (bush meat).
+- Monkeypox is a viral infection that occurs in Central and West Africa, which is acquired through direct contact with bodily fluids, secretions, and lesion material from infected persons or animals or through consumption of inadequately cooked contaminated meat from infected animals (bush meat).

-- Symptoms include fever, chills, headache, and blisters, which begin on the face and may spread to other body parts.
+- Symptoms include fever, chills, headache, and blistering rashes, which begin on the face and may spread to other body parts.

 - Consequences of infection include bacterial infections, dehydration, and brain inflammation.
 Death may occur in about 10% of cases.

-Monkeypox is most commonly found in Democratic Republic of the Congo (> 1,000 cases per year), but recent outbreaks have been occurring in tropical rainforests in the Congo basin and West Africa, including in Central African Republic, Liberia, Nigeria, Republic of the Congo, and Sierra Leone.
+Monkeypox most commonly occurs in the Democratic Republic of the Congo (> 1,000 cases per year), but recent outbreaks have been occurring in tropical rainforests in the Congo basin and West Africa, including Cameroon, Central African Republic, Liberia, Nigeria, Republic of the Congo, and Sierra Leone.
 The number of cases in affected areas is increasing, likely due to waning immunity from previous smallpox vaccination (which provided cross-protection against monkeypox) and closer contact between humans and animals as a result of population movement, civil unrest, deforestation, and climate change.
 Exported cases in foreigners living in or visiting Nigeria have been reported since 2018.

-Monkeypox is transmitted to humans via direct contact with droplets (bodily fluids, respiratory secretions, or lesion material) from infected animals, especially rodents (dead or alive) and is spread to humans through bites, scratches, or intact skin or through ingestion of contaminated bush meat in the rainforest.
+Monkeypox is mainly transmitted from animals to humans through direct contact with droplets (bodily fluids, respiratory secretions, or lesion material) or droppings from infected animals, especially rodents (dead or alive) and is spread to humans through bites, scratches, or intact skin or through consumption of inadequately cooked contaminated bush meat.
 Human-to-human transmission (usually requiring prolonged face-to-face contact) occurs mainly through inhalation of infected respiratory droplets or contact with bodily fluids, lesion material, or contaminated clothing from infected persons.

-Risk exists for travelers going to affected areas includes:
+Risk for travelers going to affected areas includes:

-- Live, work, or participate in recreational activities in proximity to infected animals
+- Living, working, or participating in recreational activities in proximity to infected persons or animals

-- Sleep on the floor in affected areas
+- Sleeping on the floor in affected areas

 Consequences of Infection

-Complications can include bacterial infections, difficulty breathing, pneumonia, inability to eat due to painful lesions in the mouth, dehydration (from vomiting and diarrhea), eye involvement, and brain inflammation.
+Complications can include bacterial infections, difficulty breathing, pneumonia, inability to eat due to painful lesions in the mouth, dehydration (from vomiting and diarrhea), eye involvement, and brain inflammation and enlarged lymph nodes.
 Death occurs in about 10% of symptomatic cases in Africa (mostly among young children).

 Need for Medical Assistance

-Avoid handling or consuming bush meat and avoid direct contact with rodents or other infected animals (sick or dead).
+Avoid handling or consuming bush meat and avoid direct contact with rodents (including rodent droppings) or other infected animals (sick or dead).
 Avoid contact with infected persons (who should be in isolation in a medical facility), blood or bodily fluids from such persons, or materials (e.g., clothing) that have been in contact with an infected animal or person.
 Practice rigorous disinfection techniques in case of accidental contact with infected animals or humans.